What is NEM 3.0 and How Will it Impact California Solar Owners?

 A push for pairing solar and battery

-A major theme in the NEM 3.0 text is a push for pairing solar with battery storage.
-That’s because the issue isn’t generating solar electricity in California; it’s storing and using it since peak solar production doesn’t align with peak energy consumption.
+A major theme in the NEM 3.0 policy text is a push for pairing solar with battery storage.
+That’s because generating solar electricity in California isn’t the issue; the problem is storing and using it, since peak solar production doesn’t align with peak energy consumption.

-If we go back to our handy import/export price graph, you’ll see that export prices skyrocket from 7-8 pm.
-That’s because energy demand is peaking while solar generation is winding down for the night — which is a problem throughout the state.
+If we go back to our handy import/export price graph, you’ll see that export prices skyrocket from 7-8 pm because energy demand is peaking while solar generation is winding down for the night — which is a problem throughout the state.

-In fact, the new export rates can be as high as $3.32 per kWh during peak demand hours in September.
-With battery storage, homeowners under NEM 3.0 can store solar electricity generated during the day and push it on the grid in the evening when export prices are at their highest.
+In fact, the NEM 3.0 export rates can be as high as $3.32 per kWh during peak demand hours in September.
+According to an analysis by solar.com, homeowners with battery storage under NEM 3.0 can earn ~$200 per week by storing solar electricity generated during the day and exporting it to the grid during these high-value windows.

-Initial analyses of the NEM 3.0 proposal suggest that the return on investment for solar and battery storage will be roughly equal to the return on investment of solar alone.
+Overall, the return on investment for solar and battery storage will be roughly equal to the return on investment of solar-only systems under NEM 3.0 solar billing.
 With that in mind, pairing solar and battery becomes more compelling because you get the same return on investment PLUS the additional benefits of having battery backup for power outages.

 In addition to the 30% federal tax credit, there will be an additional $900 million in funding available for the Self Generation Incentive Program (SGIP) available on July 1, 2023.
 SGIP provides battery storage rebates for SCE, PG&E, SDG&E and SoCalGas customers.